-The 30-30 rifle is a popular choice for hunters and sports shooters because it has light recoil, making it easy and efficient to use.
-Though the gun itself is relatively small, its shot is powerful enough to take down large game at a fair distance.
-To aim for your target, you want the best scope for 30-30 rifles.
+The .30-30 Winchester cartridge is a popular choice for hunters and sports shooters because it has light recoil, making it easy and efficient to use.
+Most lever action guns use .30-30 and though the gun itself is relatively small, its shot is powerful enough to take down large game at a fair distance.
+To aim for your target, you want the best scope for your .30-30 rifles.

 If you have a classic rifle, you don’t want to ruin the look by attaching an angular, techy scope to it.
-There are various scopes for 30-30 on the market that will fit what your needs.
+There are various scopes for .30-30 on the market that will fit your needs.

 To increase your precision, you’ll want a scope that doesn’t weigh down your weapon while still providing the magnification you need.
 Since you won’t be shooting further than 250 yards, you won’t need a scope with more than 12x magnification.
 If you’re shooting in the 100-150 yard range, you can even be precise with 4-8x magnification.

-There are certain features you want to look for when buying a scope for 30-30.
+There are certain features you want to look for when buying a scope for your new .30-30 hunting rifle.

 Scopes have first and second focal planes, and which plane you need to use depends on the shooting you do most.
 Some scopes use the first focal plane, which means that the reticle will change based on the magnification.
 This means the reticle can get too small to be useful in certain settings.